PNEPOCHI/LITA-CAPSTONE-PROJECT/README.md

 ### Project Overview
-The goal of this project is to analyze sales performance data to uncover insights regarding sales trends, product performance, customer segmentation, and regional sales efficiency.
+The goal of this project is to analyze sales performance data to uncover insights regarding sales trends, product performance and regional sales efficiency.
 This will involve using  Excel for data cleaning and preprocesing, SQL for data extraction and Power BI for interactive visualization and reporting.

 ### Data Source
 This Dataset will be given on the respository.